Here is your West Yorkshire traffic update - including incidents, road closures and roadworks

 A645, Featherstone - Temporary traffic signals due to gas main work on A645 Wakefield Road near The Gulf Petrol Station.

-A645, Knottingley - Temporary traffic signals due to electricity work on A645 Hill Top at Malvern Road.
+A645 - Temporary traffic signals due to utility work on A645 Wakefield Road near Lynwood Close.